Azure-Samples/TechSummit-Switzerland-Easter-Egg/README.md

 1. You will take a selfie with a big smile on your face.
 You will upload the picture to Blob storage using the Azure Web Portal's Storage Explorer.

-> Note: You can also use the [Azure Storage Explorer](TODO) to upload the picture to the blob storage.
+> Note: You can also use the [Azure Storage Explorer](http://gslb.ch/h16g-swisstechsummit19easteregg) to upload the picture to the blob storage.

-2. An Azure Function will be triggered by the Blob upload ([Blog triggered Function](TODO)).
+2. An Azure Function will be triggered by the Blob upload ([Blob triggered Function](http://gslb.ch/h64g-swisstechsummit19easteregg)).

-3. The Function will call a Cognitive Service using [the Face API](TODO) to analyze the image's emotion.
+3. The Function will call a Cognitive Service using [the Face API](http://gslb.ch/h317g-swisstechsummit19easteregg) to analyze the image's emotion.

 4. Once the emotion has been recognized as Happy, your Azure Function will call a verification application with some details about your application.

-5. The verification application will call another Azure Function ([HTTP triggered function](TODO)) that you developed.
+5. The verification application will call another Azure Function ([HTTP triggered function](http://gslb.ch/h65g-swisstechsummit19easteregg)) that you developed.
 This is used to verify that your application was indeed published to Azure.

 The verification application checks the following criteria: